shioyang/check-pr-labels-on-push-action/README.md

 # Check PR Labels on Push Action

-This action check if given labels have be applied to the PR when pushed.
+This action check if given ALL labels have be applied to the PR when pushed.

 ## Inputs